Cosmetology Schools in Pennsylvania

 Required to earn a cosmetology license

-Cosmetology students in Pennsylvania must complete 1,250 hours of education at a licensed cosmetology school.
-Due to the coronavirus emergency, 250 training hours may be completed online.
+Cosmetology students in Pennsylvania must complete 1,250 hours of education at a licensed cosmetology school and pass an exam.

 1. Professional Practices (50 recommended hours):